roxk/idlgen/README.md

 ## Usage

+1. Add `<winrt/Windows.Foundation.h>` to pch.h.*
-1. In your pch.h, only include existing implementation type header if `IDLGEN_CPP_STATIC_REFLECTION_PHASE` is not defined. i.e. add this block to your pch.h:
+2. In your pch.h, only include existing implementation type header if `IDLGEN_CPP_STATIC_REFLECTION_PHASE` is NOT defined. i.e. add this block to your pch.h:
 ```
 #ifndef IDLGEN_CPP_STATIC_REFLECTION_PHASE
-#include "MyExistingIdlType.h"				// They cannot be included during reflection phase since .g.h is NOT generated yet
+#include "MyExistingIdlType.h"              // They cannot be included during reflection phase since .g.h is not generated yet
 #endif
 ```
-2. Write C++ code following the following rules
+3. Viola!
+Start writing authored type following rules below

+*If you do not want to do that, make sure anywhere you write author type you must include `<winrt/Windows.Foundation.h>`.
+If you do not include it in pch, and have not written any author type yet, disable generating idl via project property `IdlGenCppGenerateIDL`.

-### Pre-requisite
+### Rules Pre-requisite

 - C++/WinRT terminology

 ### Cheatsheet

-For a "I want to do X, what do I write" cheatsheet, see [here](./Cheatsheet.md).
+For a "I want to do X, what do I write" kind of cheatsheet, see [here](./Cheatsheet.md).

 ### Rules